rfrade/multicaption/README.md

   - **Contradicting (C):** Two claims cannot both be true for the same image or video.
   - **Non-Contradicting (NC):** Two claims are mutually consistent.

+The dataset is available for research purposes only.
+Access can be requested at: https://doi.org/10.5281/zenodo.18230659

 ### Language Composition
 - **Monolingual pairs:** 8,131
 - **Cross-lingual pairs:** 2,957